 Do I Receive the Income my Medicaid Irrevocable Trust Generates

 Your trust may or may not allow the grantor to receive income from the trust.
 It’s important to discuss this with your attorney.

 How Will Income from my Medicaid Irrevocable Trust Be Taxed

 The trust can be drafted in such a way that the grantor is considered the owner for income tax purposes, without necessarily requiring income be distributed to the grantor.
-The trust should have a separate tax ID number and file an income tax return but all income, deductions, credits, etc. should also be reflected on the grantor’s tax return.
+The trust should have a separate tax ID number and file an income tax return.
+All income, deductions, credits, etc. should also be reflected on the grantor’s tax return.
 Because the trust is a wholly owned grantor trust, it will not pay separate federal income taxes.
 These trusts can be drafted to be income tax neutral.

 Do Trust Assets Receive a Step-up in Basis for Capital Gains Tax Purposes on the Death of the Donor

 Yes, if the donor retains the right to income, the assets will get a full step-up in basis at the death of the donor, thereby significantly reducing or eliminating capital gains taxes when the property is sold.
 This can be especially useful for real estate or other assets that have significantly increased in value over time.